Swasth-Apps/healthcoach-help/src/pages/client/topics/sessions.md

   - slug: topics/scheduled-tasks
     title: 'Scheduled Tasks '
 ---
-Sessions are a set of interaction modules between the client and coach accompanied by tasks, homework exercises for completing the program over a period of time.
+Sessions are a set of interaction modules designed both for the client and coach accompanied by skill cards and homework exercises for completing the program over a period of time.

 These sessions can be either in-office or video as per the flexibility of both parties.